peak/s5cmd/README.md

 ### Unofficial Releases (by Community)
 > **Warning**
 > These releases are maintained by the community.
-They might not be up to date or same with the original releases.
+They might be out of date compared to the official releases.

 #### MacPorts
 You can also install `s5cmd` from [MacPorts](https://ports.macports.org/port/s5cmd/summary) on macOS: